 Gary J. Feldman

 Gary Feldman's research interests are in the experimental study of neutrino oscillations.
-Currently his group is working on the MINOS Experiment at Fermilab.
-MINOS is a two-detector experiment, which compares the signals observed in a near detector on the Fermilab site with those observed in a far detector in the lowest level of the Sudan mine in northern Minnesota.
-The goal of the experiment is to verify the results seen in the observation of atmospheric neutrinos and to make more precise measurements of the oscillation parameters, including the ordering of the neutrino masses and the extent of CP violation in the lepton sector, and to search for physics beyond the standard model.
+Currently he is working on the NOvA Experiment at Fermilab.
+NOvA is a two-detector experiment, which compares the signals observed in a near detector on the Fermilab site with those observed in a 14-kiloton far detector 500 miles north near the Canadian border in northern Minnesota.
+The goal of the experiment is to make precise measurements of the oscillation parameters, including the ordering of the neutrino masses and the extent of CP violation in the lepton sector, and to search for physics beyond the standard model.

 17 Oxford Street